civictheme/civictheme_xb_preview/README.md

 ## Installation:

-Use the commands below to install a clean site with civictheme_xb_preview:
+Use the commands below to install a clean site with `civictheme_xb_preview`:

 ```bash
 mkdir xb-demo